SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What I'd do next

-Pick drainage preset, type trench length × width, get cubic yards + tons + supplier-minimum warning.
+Pick drainage preset, enter trench length × width × depth, get cubic yards + tons.

-If your drainage scope is bigger than a perimeter trench (yard drain, dry well, retaining wall back-fill).
+If the scope is bigger than a single trench (yard drain, dry well, base prep, retaining wall back-fill).

 1. 1.
 NRCS Construction Specification 495 — Geotextile — non-woven separation fabric weight (4 oz/yd²) and overlap (12-inch) specifications for drainage applications.

 By James Wu.
-Stone choice (#57 angular clean) and per-type density (100 lb/ft³ loose) trace to supplier spec sheets cross-checked against InchCalculator (1.4-1.7 tons/yd³ industry range).
+Stone choice (#57 angular clean) and per-type density (~100 lb/ft³ loose) trace to supplier spec sheets cross-checked against InchCalculator (1.4-1.7 tons/yd³ industry range).
 Geotextile specifications from NRCS Construction Specification 495 — Geotextile.
-Engine logic in lib/sitework/gravel.ts.
-Not geotechnical or basement-waterproofing advice — for high water table sites, structural foundation issues, or any drainage scope beyond standard residential perimeter, consult a licensed waterproofing contractor or a geotechnical engineer.
+Not geotechnical or basement-waterproofing advice — for high water table sites, structural foundation issues, or any drainage scope beyond a shallow yard / surface trench, consult a licensed waterproofing contractor or a geotechnical engineer.
 Full methodology.